 This spell restores life to a deceased creature (excluding creatures which are not truly alive, such as constructs, elementals, and undead).
 The caster can raise a creature that has been dead for no longer than one day per caster level.
 For example, a 9th level caster can bring a character back to life that has been dead for nine days.
 However, this spell cannot bring back a creature that has died of old age, lost its head, or had its body cremated.

 Despite this spell’s beneficial results, tampering with the body and soul is never without risk.
 Each time a character is restored to life by this spell, he must roll on the Tampering with Mortality table in Chapter 6 and apply these results.

 Because it repairs even lethal damage and regrows flesh and bone, this spell can also heal a character of all permanent wounds.
 Recent wounds (less than two days per caster level) are repaired without risk to the recipient, but using this spell to heal older wounds requires the recipient to roll on the Tampering with Mortality table.
-To avoid unwanted side-effects, The caster can choose not to heal old injuries.
+The caster can choose not to heal old injuries to avoid unwanted side-effects.